-“The boys from the Bush are back in town…” come the vocals of country-music doyen Lee Kernigan from up in the roof.
-Kernigan co-wrote the musical score for the show.
+“The boys from the Bush are back in town…” come the vocals of country-music doyen Lee Kernaghan from up in the roof.
+Kernaghan co-wrote the musical score for the show.

 A lone rider streaks out of the mist, slashing and cracking his whip, and rears his fabulous black stallion in triumphal salutation.
 From then on, the production rarely stops for a breather.